ARM-software/arm-trusted-firmware/docs/firmware-design.md

 It also defines the extents of memory available for use by the BL3-2 image.
 BL2 also initializes UART0 (PL011 console), which enables  access to the `printf` family of functions in BL2.
-Platform security is initialized to allow access to access controlled components.
-On the Base FVP a TrustZone controller (TZC-400) is configured to give full access to the platform DRAM.
+Platform security is initialized to allow access to controlled components.
 The storage abstraction layer is initialized which is used to load further bootloader images.

 #### BL3-0 (System Control Processor Firmware) image load

 Some systems have a separate System Control Processor (SCP) for power, clock, reset and system control.
 BL2 loads the optional BL3-0 image from platform storage into a platform-specific region of secure memory.
 The subsequent handling of BL3-0 is platform specific.
-Typically the image is transferred into SCP memory using a platform-specific protocol.
+For example, on the Juno ARM development platform port the image is transferred into SCP memory using the SCPI protocol after being loaded in the trusted SRAM memory at address `0x04009000`.
 The SCP executes BL3-0 and signals to the Application Processor (AP) for BL2 execution to continue.

 #### BL3-1 (EL3 Runtime Firmware) image load